San Francisco Rideshare Accident Lawyers

 - Unfamiliar Routes — Many drivers rely heavily on GPS, leading to sudden stops, missed turns, and abrupt lane changes that create hazards.

-- Inexperienced Drivers — Some may lack experience handling heavy traffic, bad weather, or high-speed roads, increasing the risk of critical errors.
+- Inexperienced Drivers — Some may lack experience handling heavy traffic, adverse weather conditions, or high-speed roads, which increases the risk of critical errors.

-- Fatigued Driving — Long hours behind the wheel without sufficient rest can impair judgment and reaction time, leading to accidents.
+- Fatigued Driving — Driving long hours without sufficient rest can impair judgment and reaction time, leading to increased risk of accidents.

 However, rideshare drivers aren’t always at fault.
 Other motorists may drive recklessly, and hazardous road conditions, such as San Francisco’s steep hills, notoriously thick fog, or slick roads after rainfall, can also contribute to accidents.